Background of The Irish Advocacy Network

 IAN established its services within the majority of HSE areas, as well as with the Belfast Health Trust in Northern Ireland, developing strategic partnerships and alliances in cross border health services.
 IAN was involved in the concept of peer advocacy and support in several areas of Ireland.
 It carried out surveys and was heavily involved in research projects to inform the future of services and professional practice.
 It developed the capacity and expertise to provide training and information to a number of audiences and partner organisations.
 IAN was also commissioned to carry out an in-depth survey in order to inform the current mental health policy for the Republic of Ireland.

 By facilitating and promoting the amplification of the voice of people experiencing mental health challenges throughout Ireland, the Irish Advocacy Network works to empower and enable service users to speak up, speak out and regain control of their lives.
-IAN uses self-experience of mental/emotional health problems to help understand peers in their journey of recovery and help them to reclaim rights, entitlements, full and equal citizenship.
+IAN uses self-experience of mental and emotional health problems to understand peers in their journey of recovery and help them to reclaim rights, entitlements, full and equal citizenship.
 The need for this support is particularly noticeable for those whose lives are directly impacted by mental health institutions.
-The Irish Advocacy Network therefore believes peer-advocacy has a unique role to play in accompanying citizens experiencing mental/emotional distress on this journey.
+The Irish Advocacy Network therefore believes peer-advocacy has a unique role to play in supporting the rights and defending the entitlements of people living in these environments.
 IAN is committed to adapting to new challenges to health care services, practices and transformations within communities by establishing strategic partnerships and alliances.
 We also seek to address relevant recommendations as set out in national policies.